Zu'bi M.F. Al-Zu'bi: Career

 Upon his return to Jordan, Zu'bi was immediately appointed to the position of Assistant Dean of the Faculty of Business at the University of Jordan.
 Soon after, in 2010, he published his first book, on mass customization, inspired by his PhD thesis.
 In 2011, he became the chairman the Business Management department, and headed numerous committees on quality of higher education, private sector development, and diplomatic training programs.

 Zu'bi has also worked with the Columbia University Middle East Research Center (CUMERC) on a series of events and seminars to discuss the economic reforms in Jordan midst the Arab Spring.
 He has published several articles on the Jordanian economy, innovation, mass customization, and political and economic reform in the Middle East.

 In 2013, Zu'bi became the Dean of the business school of the University of Jordan.
-In the same year he published his second book (Operations Management) with Render and Heizer by Pearsons Publishing; which generated a lot of interest in the operations of businesses in the Middle East due to the lack of insight back then into the organizational culture that dominated firms from Morocco to United Arab Emirates. later that year he won the best researcher award in Jordan for the success this publication achieved. and in 2016 he became the President Pro Vice Chancellor for Development and International Relations where he has advised the President of the University of Jordan on sustainability, fundraising, development and Alumni relations.
+In the same year he published his second book (Operations Management) with Render and Heizer by Pearsons Publishing; which generated a lot of interest in the operations of businesses in the Middle East due to the lack of insight back then into the organizational culture that dominated firms from Morocco to United Arab Emirates. later that year he won the best researcher award in Jordan for the success this publication achieved.
+In 2016, he became the President Pro Vice Chancellor for Development and International Relations where he has advised the President of the University of Jordan on sustainability, fundraising, development and Alumni relations.
 He also formulated and executed the new development plan for the University of Jordan for 2025.